eLearning, eLearning Software

 When it comes to an LMS with a native authoring tool, Academy Of Mine’s self-paced course and admin management functionality are great.
 If you’re going down the route of creating SCORM courses, sometimes it helps to work with an instructional designer who specializes in architecting eLearning experiences.

 Check out this guide to learn more about how to create SCORM courses.

-Although the Academy Of Mine authoring tool isn’t as advanced as a standalone authoring tool like Adobe Captivate or Articulate Rise, you can do most of the same stuff with fewer bells and whistles.
+Though Academy of Mine doesn’t have the same bells and whistles as Adobe or Articulate, you can still create a great course.
 The AOM authoring tool is also included in your LMS, so you don’t have to pay extra money to create courses!
 All that said, if you’re looking to easily convert your PPT into an interactive SCORM course, the route we do recommend for clients at AOM is to use a standalone authoring tool and then import it into our LMS.
 In fact, we help customers create SCORM courses while migrating to Academy Of Mine LMS all the time.

 Examples of what you can create with the Academy Of Mine authoring tool: